Pavel Milyukov: February Revolution

 Miliukov sent the British an official request for revolutionary Leon Trotsky to be released from Amherst Internment Camp in Nova Scotia, after the British had boarded a steamer in Halifax harbour to arrest Trotsky and other "dangerous socialists" who were en route to Russia from New York.
 Upon receiving Milykov's request the British freed Trotsky, who then continued his journey to Russia and became a key planner and leader of the Bolshevik Revolution that overthrew the provisional government.

 He staunchly opposed popular demands for peace at any cost and firmly clung to Russia's wartime alliances.
 As the Britannica 2004 put it, "he was too inflexible to succeed in practical politics".
-On 20 April 1917, the government sent a note to Britain and France (which became known as the Miliukov note) proclaiming that Russia would fulfill its obligation towards the Allies and wage the war as long as it was necessary.
+On 20 April 1917, the government sent a note to Britain and France (which became known as the Milyukov note) proclaiming that Russia would fulfill its obligation towards the Allies and wage the war as long as it was necessary.
 On the same day, "thousands of armed workers and soldiers came out to demonstrate on the street of Petrograd.
 Many of them carried banners with slogans calling for the removal of the "ten bourgeois ministers', for an end to the war and for the appointment of a new revolutionary government.
-The next day the Miliukov Note was condemned by the ministers.
+The next day the Milyukov Note was condemned by the ministers.
 This resolved the immediate crisis.
 On 29 April, the minister of war Alexander Guchkov resigned, and Milyukov's resignation followed on 2 or 4 May.
 Milyukov was offered a post as Secretary of Education, but refused; he stayed on as the Kadet leader and began to flirt with counter-revolutionary ideas.